Bacterial Culture Media

 Plain agar gives bacteria a surface but no food.
 Nutrient agar adds a simple, standardized nutrient base so that most common, non-fastidious bacteria can actually grow.
 The FDA's Bacteriological Analytical Manual specifies the formula precisely: 3 g of beef extract per liter, 5 g of peptone per liter, and 15 g of agar per liter, made up with distilled water.
 Beef extract provides vitamins, minerals, and amino acids; peptone supplies nitrogen and additional carbon.
 Together they support a wide range of bacteria without favoring any particular group.

 Compare that with nutrient broth, which has exactly the same nutrient formula but no agar at all.
 The only difference is that nutrient broth stays liquid, so bacteria grow suspended throughout it rather than on a surface.
 This comparison makes it obvious that agar's job is purely structural.
 The nutrients do the feeding; agar just holds everything in place.
-When you need selectivity (allowing only certain bacteria to grow) or differentiation (making bacterial groups look different from each other), you swap out or add to the nutrient base while keeping agar as the solidifying agent.
-MacConkey agar does this by adding bile salts and lactose to select for Gram-negative bacteria; cetrimide agar adds a disinfectant to target Pseudomonas aeruginosa specifically.

 How an agar plate supports the fundamental conditions bacteria need